rubenRP/homebridge-chromecast-google-tv/README.md

 You can specify category for HomeKit accessory - TELEVISION, TV_STREAMING_STICK, TV_SET_TOP_BOX, APPLE_TV.
 This does not change the device functions, but allows you to choose how the device is displayed in the Home app.
 ![Image](https://user-images.githubusercontent.com/8211291/123853650-b295ad80-d8eb-11eb-8d75-9ff557671ec9.jpeg)

+## Behavior

+### Power State

+- **ON**: Chromecast is active and running applications
+- **OFF**: Chromecast is in standby mode

+When the Chromecast enters standby mode, it will appear as "OFF" in HomeKit.
+When it becomes active (playing content, showing home screen, etc.), it will appear as "ON" in HomeKit.

+### Input Sources

+The plugin automatically creates and manages input sources based on the current Chromecast state:

+- **Standby**: When the device is in standby mode
+- **Home Screen**: When the device is active but no specific app is running
+- **App Name**: When a specific application is running (Netflix, YouTube, etc.)

 ## Add to HomeKit